ajkroeg/DejaVu/README.md

 `trace`: bool, enables verbose logging (not recommended to enable)

 `killsToSave`: int, set a minimum number of kills a unit must get during the mission in order to be exported.
+If set to -1, all exporting of units dropped in contracts is disabled.

+`enableMechBayExport`: bool, if true; holding shift while clicking "validate" in the MechLab will manually export that unit <i>if</i> that unit is a valid loadout (no "unfieldable" warnings and mech name is not blank).

 `disallowedComponentTags`: List of mech ComponentTags which, if present on the mech, will prevent that mech from being exported.